-- 54. In coming to a recommendation on the proposals at Gladstone House, it has been necessary to balance the realities of the need to facilitate some level of development at the property, in order to stop its further decline, against the need to ensure that any development proposals are sensitive to the listed status of the building, complement its setting within the Grantown-on-Spey Conservation Area and appropriately conserve and enhance the cultural heritage value of the building for the long term. - 55.
+- 57. In coming to a recommendation on the proposals at Gladstone House, it has been necessary to balance the realities of the need to facilitate some level of development at the property, in order to stop its further decline, against the need to ensure that any development proposals are sensitive to the listed status of the building, complement its setting within the Grantown-on-Spey Conservation Area and appropriately conserve and enhance the cultural heritage value of the building for the long term. - 58.
 It is disappointing that the applicant has not heeded all of the expert advice that has been provided over a considerable period of time.
-It is accepted that that this application as submitted does not meet the legislative, policy and guidance requirements for the alteration and extension of a listed building and the concerns are shared that the building standards requirements associated with this conversion may result in the need for further alterations and interventions to the listed building which will require additional applications. - 56.
+It is accepted that that this application as submitted does not meet the legislative, policy and guidance requirements for the alteration and extension of a listed building and the concerns are shared that the building standards requirements associated with this conversion may result in the need for further alterations and interventions to the listed building which will require additional applications. - 59.
 It has however been suggested that the various issues might be addressed by condition.
-The National Park Authority is also considering a listed building application for the same proposals, and a planning application for new development on the adjoining site, together with an associated conservation area consent application.
+The National Park Authority is also considering a planning application on the same site and another one on the adjoining site, together with an associated conservation area consent application.
 Both sites are in the ownership of the applicant, who also owns The Garth Hotel.
-Taken together, the proposals would represent a significant tourism development in Grantown following the closure of several hotels in the vicinity. - 57.
-In view of the fact that the property has been on the Buildings at Risk Register since 1997 and in order to help facilitate this investment in new tourist accommodation, which will also help secure the future of the existing hotel, it is recommended that this application for planning permission is granted subject to conditions, including those recommended by THCHET.
+Taken together, the proposals would represent a significant tourism development in Grantown following the closure of several hotels in the vicinity. - 60.
+In view of the fact that the property has been on the Buildings at Risk Register since 1997 and in order to help facilitate this investment in new tourist accommodation, which will also help secure the future of the existing hotel, it is recommended that listed building consent is granted subject to conditions, including those recommended by THCHET.